brugal/wolfcamql/README-wolfcam.txt

     cg_mouseSeekPollInterval  how often to check for mouse movement and then issue rewind/fast-forward call. cg_mouseSeekUseTimescale (1:  will scale demo seeking based on timescale value, 2: (default) take timescale value into account only when less than 1.0)

+* framebuffer object support:  This lets you render into a separate framebuffer not associated with the application window.
+This can prevent clipping if you are recording in a resolution greater than your screen size and allows you to use a small view window while recording in a higher resolution.

+    r_useFbo
-* framebuffer object support:  You can record a video in a different resolution from the visible window. r_useFbo r_fboStencil  (an extension to enable stencil shadowing with fbo) r_fboAntiAlias (number of anti-aliasing samples)
+    r_fboStencil  (an extension to enable stencil shadowing with fbo) r_fboAntiAlias (number of anti-aliasing samples)